aarongilly/datafun-03-analytics/README.md

 python3 process_scripts/example_process_text.py

 ```

-TODO: Replace the example commands with the actual commands used on your machine.
-Ensure all example scripts run without errors before proceeding.

 ### Step 3.
 Create and Run Your Data Fetchers
 1. Find data files on the web for each type (CSV, Excel, JSON, and text).